Fishat Prepares For $FHAT Presale On January 10 With Solidproof Audit And KYC

+(MENAFN- GlobeNewsWire - Nasdaq) Fishat has a unique story - that of a stylish fish sporting a hat while exploring the deep-sea market.

-(MENAFN- Zex PR Wire) Novo mesto, Slovenia, 10th January 2025, ZEX PR WIRE , Fishat , a community-centric memecoin built on Solana, announced that the $FHAT token presal will take place on January 10 on SolSale.
+Novo Mesto, Slovenia , Jan.
+10, 2025 (GLOBE NEWSWIRE) -- Fishat , a community-centric memecoin built on Solana, announced that the $FHAT token presal will take place on January 10 on SolSale.
 In preparation for this event, the project announced it successfully passed an audit and KYC team verification with Solidproof, one of the industry's top auditors.

 Fishat plans to become a reputable Aqua-themed memecoin.
 The project includes its community in development decisions on the blockchain and its impact in the real world.
 Notably, Fishat aims to support coral reef preservation through member donations.